engineer-alekseev/flying-circus/README.md

 - FastAPI: Acts as the HTTP wrapper for the microservice, providing a fast and efficient web framework.
 - Celery: Manages asynchronous tasks and messages within the application.
 - Telegram Bot: Integrated with the application for communication and notifications.
-- Mail Service: Used for sending emails related to room bookings and other notifications.
+- Mail Service: for sending emails related to room bookings and other notifications.
+- pgadmin: for managing the PostgreSQL database.

+The server is up on 8-cores (each of 3 GGz) 32-Gbytes RAM machine with 1-st lvl hypervisor VMware ESXi 6.0, Ubuntu 22.04 LTS system.
+Connections handled over HTTPS-protocol over nginx reversed-proxy server.

 ## Deployment
 The microservice application is deployed using Docker Compose, which orchestrates the containerized services.
 The deployment process is automated through a Makefile, making it easy to start and manage the application.
 Just write in cmd ***Make** and enjoy

 ## Getting Started
 To run the microservice application locally, follow these steps:
 - Clone the repository.
 - Install Docker and Docker Compose.
-Run ***make*** the application.
+- Run ***make***

 ## Contributing
 If you would like to contribute to the project, please follow these guidelines: